 The 2018 National Volunteer Management Conference took place on Thursday 14th June in The Sutherland School of Law, UCD.
-Check back with us early next year to hear about the 2019 conference.

 Volunteer Ireland presented a programme with masterclasses covering areas such as digital strategy for engaging volunteers, tips for volunteer screening and embedding excellence in volunteer management.
 The conference saw the launch of Volunteer Ireland’s strategic plan by Minister Sean Kyne and a closing address from Noeline Blackwell, CEO of the Dublin Rape Crisis Centre.